SalvoPisciotta/ZhangOptimizationProject/README.md

 ## Requirements
-You need to have a Python version < 3.7 and installed the following libraries:
+You need to have a Python version < 3.7 (we suggest to use an Anaconda environment with Python version 3.5) and installed the following libraries:
 * OpenCV
 * Numpy
 * Matplotlib